hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

     - why
         - specify criteria for development
         - give guidance for developers
-        - specify how system will meet user requirement
+        - specify how System will meet user requirement
         - form part of patent application (for the desing)
         - form basis of accurate costing
         - be a part of legal contract between client and developers